 The City has contracted with the Polk County Sheriff's Office to provide police services within the City.
-The initial contract for the period from January 1, 2007 to September 30, 2011 was amended on April 11, 2011 extending services through September 30, 2014.
+The initial contract for the period from January 1, 2007 to September 30, 2011 was amended in May 2014 extending services through September 30, 2017.
 The following are the annual amounts, which are paid in quarterly installments, due on this contract: